pachyderm/pachyderm/doc/concepts/pipeline-concepts/spout.md

 To create a spout pipeline, you need the following items:

 * A source of streaming data
-* Docker container with your spout code that reads from the data source
+* A Docker container with your spout code that reads from the data source
 * A spout pipeline specification file that uses the container

 Your spout code performs the following actions: